 Symptoms of Stomatitis can include:

-Treatment for Stomatitis in Cats
+Natural Treatment for Stomatitis in Cats

 Stomatitis (Lymphocytic Plasmacytic Stomatitis) is an autoimmune inflammatory condition where a cat's mouth develops a hypersensitivity to bacterial plaque.
 The cat's body forms antibodies to its own tissues and attacks itself.
 Stomatitis is a very painful condition for your cat and similar to other autoimmune diseases, recognizing the symptoms, early intervention and avoiding triggers (that can set off flare ups) can greatly control the progression of the disease.
 Some common triggers are exposure to vaccines, environmental chemicals, stress, and food allergens.